 A trademark and a trade or company name are not the same.
-Having only a trade or corporate name (either federally or provincially) does not necessarily mean that you own the name or are entitled to use it exclusively or prevent others from using confusingly similar names across Canada.
+Having only a trade or corporate name (either federally or provincially) does not necessarily mean that you own the name, are entitled to use it exclusively or prevent others from using confusingly similar names across Canada.
 In fact, rather than being an asset, a trade or corporate name by itself may represent a serious liability to your business as your business could encounter trademark infringement litigation.

 For instance, a Canadian federal corporate name will only prevent the registration of another similar federal corporate name; it does not prevent others from having a highly similar or exactly the same business name in any province or territory in Canada.

 Equally, in any Canadian province or territory, two same business/corporate names may co-exist.
 Therefore, do not confuse a business or corporate name registration with a registered trademark.